-Challenge number Detail of challenge 1 The significant impact of COVID-19 on mental and physical health and well-being for pupils 2 Lost learning in English and Mathematics with growing gap between dis- advantaged and non-disadvantaged pupils.
+Challenge number Detail of challenge 1 The continued impact on emotional, mental and physical health and well-be- ing for pupils [COVID/local-national factors] 2 Lost learning in English and Mathematics with growing gap between disad- vantaged and non-disadvantaged pupils.
 School to narrow the gap.
-Internal assessments, teacher observations, class-based work, national research all evidence this.
-3 Internal assessments indicate that phonic development, reading and writing attainment among disadvantaged pupils is below that of non-dis-advantaged pupils.
-Assessments, observations, and discussions with pupils suggest disadvan- taged pupils generally have greater difficulties with phonics than their peers.
+Internal assessments, teacher observations, class-based work, national re- search all evidence this.

+3 Internal assessments indicate that phonic development, reading and writing attainment among disadvantaged pupils is below that of non-disadvantaged pupils.
+Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
-4 On entry into EYFS and within KS1, due to lost learning through COVID- 19 social and emotional regulation and skills are poor for groups of chil- dren, particularly those most disadvantaged.
-Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by COVID-19, partial school closures to a greater extent than for other pupils.
+4 On entry into EYFS and within KS1, due to lost learning through COVID-19 so- cial and emotional regulation and skills are poor for groups of children, par- ticularly those most disadvantaged.
+Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted further by COVID- 19, partial school closures to a greater extent, than for other pupils.
 These findings are supported by school-based reflections along with national studies.
 This has resulted in significant impact upon the emotional and social develop- ment of our younger and most vulnerable pupils.
-5 Poor speech, language and communication upon entry into school and in other cohorts, due to COVID-19 Pandemic and lost-learning, particularly for our disadvantaged pupils.
-Assessments, observations, and discussions with pupils indicate underdevel- oped oral language skills and vocabulary gaps among many disadvantaged pupils.
+5 Poor speech, language and communication upon entry into school and in other cohorts, due to the Pandemic and lost-learning, particularly for our disadvantaged pupils.
+Assessments, observations, and discussions with pupils indicate underdevel- oped oral language skills and vocabulary gaps among many disadvantaged pu- pils.
 These are evident from Reception through to KS1 and in general, are more prevalent among our disadvantaged pupils than their peers.